The Baal Shem Tov, or Besht — the founder of Chasidism —

 Sparks of Pesach ~

-CF bulbs can be hazardous waste ~
+CF bulbs are hazardous waste ~

 Reflections on the IPCC report ~